01 of 07

-Dip a large spoon into the boiling jelly.
-Lift it about 1 1/2 feet above the pot and pour the liquid jelly out all at once.
+Still, when you're satisfied with the consistency of your jelly, dip a large spoon into the boiling pot and lift it about one and a half feet above the pot to pour the liquid jelly out all at once.
 What you're looking for is the very last bit of jelly to come off the spoon.
 During the early stage of cooking, the last bit will pour off in a single drop.Continue to 4 of 7 below.

 04 of 07

 When the Jelly Foams Up It's Almost Ready

 As it gets near the gel point, bubbles will cover the entire surface of the boiling jelly and start to climb up the sides of the pot.
 This is when you know your ingredients have condensed into one liquid form and are just about ready to set.
 Temperatures inside the liquid should be in the 220 degree-range no matter where you stick the candy thermometer.Continue to 5 of 7 below.

 When the jelly is almost done, the last bit of liquid jelly will come off the spoon in two drops rather than one.
 This means that the jelly has already begun to form into a new jelly-like compound and should theoretically be ready to take off the heat and let cool in your jelly molds.
 Still, you should apply the sheet test to make sure it's fully ready.Continue to 6 of 7 below.